sqlballs/sqlworkshops-sqlg2c/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2> 04 - SQL Server on the Microsoft Azure Platform </h2>

-In the previous modules, you learned about SQL Server 2019, big data, and more.
+In the previous modules, you learned about SQL Server on-premises, big data, and more.
 In this module, you'll learn more about Azure SQL, including the benefits, the options, and how to get there.
 Near the end of the module, you'll learn how to assess your on-premises estate, through an example with the  Tailspin Toys Gaming division of Wide World Importers, with tools like [Azure Migrate](https://docs.microsoft.com/en-us/azure/migrate/migrate-services-overview) and [Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017).
 The module is broken up into the following sections:

 [4.1](#4.1): Introduction to Azure SQL
 [4.2](#4.2): Azure SQL Platform Benefits